kgitthoene/multi-linux-sephrasto-installer/README.md

 #### clean

-Removes all installed stuff, including the separate Python and Sephrasto.
+Removes all installed stuff, including the separately installed Python and Sephrasto.